SeleniumHQ/selenium/README.md

 tests.
 If you'd like the build to be chattier, just append `log=true` to the build command line.

-# Help with *go*
+# Help with `go`

-More general, but basic, help for *go*…
+More general, but basic, help for `go`…

 ```sh
 ./go --help
 ```

-Remember, *go* is just a wrapper around [Rake](http://rake.rubyforge.org/), so you can use the standard commands such as `rake -T` to get more information about available targets.
+`go` is just a wrapper around [Rake](http://rake.rubyforge.org/), so you can use the standard commands such as `rake -T` to get more information about available targets.

 ## Maven _per se_

-If it is not clear already, Selenium is not built with Maven, it is built with [Buck](https://github.com/SeleniumHQ/buck), though that is invoked with *go* as outlined above so you do not really have to learn too much about that.
+If it is not clear already, Selenium is not built with Maven.
+It is built with [Buck](https://github.com/SeleniumHQ/buck), though that is invoked with `go` as outlined above, so you do not really have to learn too much about that.

-That said, it is possible to relatively quickly build selenium pieces for Maven to use.
+That said, it is possible to relatively quickly build Selenium pieces for Maven to use.
 You are only really going to want to do this when you are testing the cutting-edge of Selenium development (which we welcome) against your application.
-Here is the quickest way to build and deploy into you local maven repository (`~/.m2/repository`), while skipping Selenium's own tests.
+Here is the quickest way to build and deploy into your local maven repository (`~/.m2/repository`), while skipping Selenium's own tests.

 ```sh
 ./go maven-install
 ```

-The maven jars should now be in your local ~/.m2/repository.
+The maven jars should now be in your local `~/.m2/repository`.
 You can also publish directly using Buck:

 ```sh